 Most recently the program has developed a comprehensive "training of trainers" curriculum that will be used to prepare ESC staff to enhance the professional development and support already provided to LEAs to ensure that all homeless liaisons and school personnel receive training as required by the Every Student Succeeds Act (ESSA).
 Trainers at the ESCs will greatly increase the Texas Education for Homeless Children and Youth program's capacity for professional development and technical assistance to the over 1,200 independent school districts and charter schools in Texas.
 Fact sheets and other guidance documents are available on the THEO website at www.theotx.org.
-These materials are designed to assist school districts' policies and practices to remove barriers and provide support to students experiencing homelessness.
+These materials are designed to assist school districts in understanding key components of the McKinney-Vento law and assessing their districts' policies and practices to remove barriers and provide support to students experiencing homelessness.
 Additionally, an implementation manual, specifically for new McKinney-Vento liaisons, is in development.
-This manual will include a Quick-Start Guide for new homeless liaisons and etailed information for structuring and implementing a homeless education program.
+This manual will include a Quick-Start Guide for new homeless liaisons and detailed information for structuring and implementing a homeless education program.
 The manual will assist new liaisons with understanding key components of the law and practical steps for implementation and oversight, including training and coordination with school leaders, attendance officers, counselors, community service providers, and others.